-Trump’s curious push for more powerful showerheads gets shut off
+Trump’s curious push for more powerful shower heads gets shut off

 It sounded like an idle riff.

-But last December, as his administration was getting ready to depart, Trump’s Department of Energy announced it had changed the rules for shower heads.
+But in December, as his administration was getting ready to depart, Trump’s Energy Department announced it had changed the rules for shower heads.
 The amount of water used in a shower was still capped at 2.5 gallons per minute.
 But the agency gave a new interpretation of the cap, saying water use would be measured per shower stall instead of per shower head.
 Many newer shower stalls have multiple shower heads.
 So three shower heads in one stall, for example, could allow for 7.5 gallons per minute.

 The victory was short-lived.

-The Department of Energy, now under President Biden’s administration, said Friday it plans to scrap the new shower head rule interpretation and go back to the old one.
+The Energy Department, now under President Biden’s administration, said Friday it plans to scrap the new shower head rule interpretation and go back to the old one.

-It will take a few months, but it appears that Trump’s drenching showerheads will soon be gone.
+It will take a few months, but it appears that Trump’s drenching shower heads will soon be gone.

-In fact, it’s unclear whether any manufacturer even bothered to produce showerheads matching the Trump administration guidelines, since it was clear early on that a new administration would likely reverse course.
+In fact, it’s unclear whether any manufacturer even bothered to produce shower heads matching the Trump administration guidelines, since it was clear early on that a new administration would likely reverse course.

 Trump’s push for wetter showers was curious — and part of a larger, late push by his administration to roll back water and energy conservation rules for dishwashers, washing machines and dryers.